Startup Costs: Key Expenses to Include in Your Budget

 Technology and Development

-If you're creating a web-based product, you'll most likely need a domain that can cost you $10 - $20 USD per year.
+If you have a tech business idea and are creating a web-based product, you'll most likely need a domain that can cost you $10 - $20 USD per year.
 You'll also have to get an SSL certificate to secure your solution and protect data (this can cost $50 - $100 USD per year).
 Finally, you'll require web hosting for data storage.
 Different providers have various rates, but hosting may cost about $20 - $60 USD per month.
 Note that these three often come as packages from a single provider.

 Likewise, apart from employee salaries, you'll need tools for work and product development.
 For example, this can be: